Verisign Logo

 VeriSign Emblem

-The current Verisign symbol resembles the letter “V.” However, attentive users have noticed that this “V” looks almost the same as the sign of the Indian financial institution Axis Bank Limited because it also contains a trapezoid and a rhombus.
+The current Verisign symbol resembles the letter “V.” However, attentive users have noticed that this “V” resembles the logo of the Indian financial institution Axis Bank Limited, which also features a trapezoid and a rhombus.
 The emblem of the American company consists of the same elements but is mirrored.
-By the way, the inverted and elongated rhombus is similar to a similar element from the famous Mitsubishi Motors logo.
-But the first checkmark emblem was unique – upon seeing it, users immediately recognized the Verisign brand, because it was used as a seal of trust on trusted websites.
+By the way, the inverted, elongated rhombus resembles an element of the famous Mitsubishi Motors logo.
+But the first checkmark emblem was unique; upon seeing it, users immediately recognized the Verisign brand, because it was used as a seal of trust on trusted websites.

-If the logo had an elegant inscription made with the New Baskerville Roman typeface in the past, now the company’s name would look more strict and serious.
-The designers chose a grotesque style for it, which has many analogs: for example, Craft Gothic Bold by FontSite Inc., Gothic 725 Black by Tilde, Rutan Bold by The Northern Block, or Sequel Sans Head Semi Bold by OGJ Type Design.
-They all belong to the category of geometric sans-serif fonts and have low contrast; that is, the main and additional strokes in the composition of the letters are almost the same in thickness.
+If the logo had an elegant inscription in the New Baskerville Roman typeface in the past, the company’s name would now look stricter and more serious.
+The designers chose a grotesque style for it, with many analogs, such as Craft Gothic Bold by FontSite Inc., Gothic 725 Black by Tilde, Rutan Bold by The Northern Block, and Sequel Sans Head Semi Bold by OGJ Type Design.
+They all belong to the category of geometric sans-serif fonts and have low contrast: the main and additional strokes in the letters are nearly the same thickness.

 VeriSign Symbol